Daniyar1239/DIY-muscle-EMG-sensor/README.md

 # DIY-muscle-EMG-sensor

-This is the enhanced version of the previous sensor design.
+This is the enhanced version of the previous sensor design built in *LTSpice XVII*.
 This design suppresses the unwanted DC offset coming from the body and amplifies only the desired AC muscle signals without the opamp saturation at the beginning of the circuit.

 In general it consists of 4 stages: pre-amplification, highpass, lowpass filtering, and final amplification, as shown in figure below:
 ![image](https://user-images.githubusercontent.com/111345810/208087817-2128adbb-f505-4066-86ea-71def9da0cba.png)